SwattiGuptaa/ledger/Solution.md

 * Optimistic concurrency -> before actually transferring balance
 * Read part of application can use NOSql db and can be populated asynchronously using Mq
 * POST API can be updated to send back URL to check progress.
+* Validations can be improved

+## TODO
+Client of the ledger should be able to change to postings it has done before

+Approach can be to get the related postings using correlationId and verify the Postings status, if it is CLEARED it cannot be changed/reverted.
+Updates allowed only if the posting is in PENDING status.
+In the event log add and entry for update request and corresponding result of it i.e. whether it was successful or not.